-Syntax Description

-access-list-name Name of the MAC ACL, which can be up to 64 alphanumeric, case-sensitive characters long.
+Syntax Description access-list-name Name of the MAC ACL, which can be up to 64 alphanumeric, case-sensitive characters long.
+Command Default None Interface configuration mode Virtual Ethernet interface configuration mode Command Modes Command History Release Modification - 5.2(1)N1(1) This command was introduced.
+Usage Guidelines By default, no MAC ACLs are applied to an interface.

-Command Default

-None

-Command Modes

-Interface configuration mode

-Virtual Ethernet interface configuration mode

-Command History

-Release Modification

-4.0(0)N1(1a) This command was introduced.

-5.1(3)N1(1) Support for this command was added for virtual Ethernet interfaces.

-Usage Guidelines

-By default, no MAC ACLs are applied to an interface.

 MAC ACLs apply to non-IP traffic.

-You can use the mac port access-group command to apply a MAC ACL as a port ACL to the following interface types:

-- Layer 2 interfaces

-- Layer 2 EtherChannel interfaces

-- Virtual Ethernet interfaces

-You can also apply a MAC ACL as a VLAN ACL.
+You can use the mac port access-group command to apply a MAC ACL as a port ACL to the following interface types: • Layer 2 interfaces Layer 2 EtherChannel interfaces • Virtual Ethernet interfaces You can also apply a MAC ACL as a VLAN ACL.
 For more information, see the match command.
 The switch applies MAC ACLs only to inbound traffic.
 When the switch applies a MAC ACL, the switch checks packets against the rules in the ACL.
 If the first matching rule permits the packet, the switch continues to process the packet.
 If the first matching rule denies the packet, the switch drops the packet and returns an ICMP host-unreachable message.
 If you delete the specified ACL from the switch without removing the ACL from an interface, the deleted ACL does not affect traffic on the interface.

-Examples

-This example shows how to apply a MAC ACL named mac-acl-01 to Ethernet interface 1/2:
+Examples - now to apply a MAC ACL named mac-acl-01 to Ethernet interface 1/2: switch(config)# interface ethernet 1/2 switch(config-if)# mac port access-group mac-acl-01 switch(config-if)#

-'''

-switch(config)# interface ethernet 1/2

-switch(config-if)# mac port access-group mac-acl-01

-'''

-'''

-switch(config-if)#

-'''